 The lake is only one hour away from Milan – by train you can easily get to Desenzano and Peschiera, on the southern shore.
 From there, it’s easy to hop from one village to another by bus or ferry.

-Here are some ideas on things to do in Lake Garda, for nature, adventure and culture lovers, starting from the northern shore of the lake (because it’s my favourite!) all the way to the south.
+Let’s move on looking at things to do in Lake Garda, for nature, adventure and culture lovers, starting from the northern shore of the lake (because it’s my favourite!) all the way to the south.

 Meanwhile, here is a selection of the BEST Lake Garda tours!